Iamvivek-gupta/interview/system.Design.md

 XSS Filter: Sets X-XSS-Protection to enable the Cross-site scripting (XSS) filter in most recent web browsers.

+# CORS
+CORS, or Cross-Origin Resource Sharing, is a mechanism that allows web applications running on one domain to request resources from another domain.
+This is crucial for enabling web applications to interact with APIs hosted on different servers.

+const app = express();

+app.use(cors()); // This setup enables CORS for all routes and origins.
+You can also configure it to allow specific origins or methods.

+const corsOptions = {
+  origin: 'http://your-client-url.com', // Replace with your client's URL
+  methods: ['GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'], // Allow all HTTP methods
+  allowedHeaders: ['Content-Type', 'Authorization'] // Specify allowed headers if needed };

+app.use(cors(corsOptions));

+# SQL Injection
 SQL injection is a security vulnerability that allows attackers to interfere with the queries an application makes to its database by injecting malicious SQL code through user inputs.

 # testing Stubs